wp-plugins/wp-spamshield/readme.txt

 3. Multiple languages available and more on the way.
 Currently includes Dutch (nl_NL), French (fr_FR), German (de_DE), and Serbian (sr_RS) translations.
 Ready for translation into other languages.
 4. Easy to install - truly plug and play.
 Just upload and activate.
 (Installation Status on the plugin admin page to let you know if plugin is installed correctly.)
 5. Compatible with popular cache plugins, including WP Super Cache and others.
 Not all anti-spam plugins can say that.
 6. Display your blocked spam stats on your blog.
-Widgets and shortcodes for graphic counters to display spam stats, multiple sizes and options.
+Customizable widgets for graphic counters to display spam stats, in multiple colors, sizes and options.
 7. Works in WordPress Multisite as well.
 (See the related [FAQ](http://www.redsandmarketing.com/plugins/wp-spamshield/#wpss_faqs_3) for details.)
 8. Enhanced Comment Blacklist option.
 Instead of just sending comments to moderation as with WordPress's default Comment Blacklist functionality, with this turned on, anything that matches a string in the blacklist will be **completely blocked**.
 Also adds a link in the comment notification emails that will let you blacklist a commenter's IP with one click.
 9. WP-SpamShield Whitelist option.
 Allows you to specify certain users who you want to let bypass the spam filters.